chardoncs/libpgfe/.github/qna.md

 ## Q2: Interested in supporting Big Endian?

 I will think about it eventually, but not now!
 Because byte order compatibility will dramatically increase complexity of the code, and I currently don't have enough time or effort to tackle it.
-Also, I do not have Big Endian machines or virtual machines, so the additional code would be left untested, which is what I don't want to happen.
+Also, I do not have Big Endian machines or virtual machines, so the additional code would be left untested, which is what I don't expect.

 ## Q3: Why not [Assembly Language](https://en.wikipedia.org/wiki/Assembly_language)?